Shopify Email vs. Mailchimp: Which should you choose in 2025?

 Email templates

-Shopify Email offers branded templates where you can add your brand logos and colors for various occasions and use cases.
+Shopify Email offers branded templates that allow you to add your brand’s logos and colors for various occasions and use cases, including holiday campaigns, sales promotions, and themed newsletters.
 You can access these templates for free.

 List building features

-No Shopify Email vs. Mailchimp comparison would be complete without considering their options for building lists.
+No Shopify Email vs. Mailchimp comparison would be complete without considering options for building lists.

 Image via Shopify